Skip to the main content

 • Discuss options related to next steps, filing a formal complaint with the College or information on contacting local law enforcement, if that is your decision.

-As the respondent, your rights
+As the Respondent:

 You have the right to: